The year is 2016. Not 1999, not 2009, and job searching is definitely not like it was in 2015!

 1. Get on the Cloud or get out!

 If you cannot access or send your resume/cover letter within 5 minutes of a phone conversation, you’re too slow!
-No more “Let me get home tonight and send you my updated resume from my desktop PC”.
-Your updated resume should be at your fingertips ready to be sent any moment.
-While Google Drive is my favourite, there’s plenty other cloud storage services like Dropbox, Box.com and Microsoft’s OneDrive.
+No more, “let me get home tonight and send you my updated resume from my desktop PC.”
+Your updated resume should be at your fingertips, ready to be sent any moment.
+While Google Drive is a favourite, there’s plenty of other cloud storage services like Dropbox, Box.com, and Microsoft’s OneDrive.

 2. Learn to code!

-If you’re wondering, “Why does an accountant like me need to learn to code?”, then you’re falling behind.
-Kids in high school these days are learning to code and learning how it can be applied to all fields.
-Automating tasks, data management, rapid reporting will replace jobs, reduce headcount needs and improve business decision support.
-Toronto is home to many coding bootcamps for SQL and there are plenty of courses for learning VBA.
+If you’re wondering, “why does an accountant like me need to learn to code?,” then you’re falling behind.
+Kids in high school these days are learning to code, and learning how it can be applied to all fields.
+Automating tasks, data management, and rapid reporting will replace jobs, reduce headcount needs, and improve business decision support.
+Toronto is home to many coding bootcamps for SQL, and there are plenty of courses for learning VBA.

 3. Understanding technology trends in your industry!

-Going back to #1, Get on the Cloud!
-I’m seeing more and more of my clients migrating to Cloud-based ERP/CRM systems and tools to work faster, smarter and more collaborative.
+Going back to #1, get on the Cloud!
+More and more clients are migrating to Cloud-based ERP/CRM systems and tools to work faster, smarter, and more collaboratively.
 Forget sharing an Excel file around the office and mixing up revisions and overwrites!
 Learn to use Sharepoint, Google Apps for Business, and Evernote.
 Attend trade shows and seminars to see what new tools are coming up that would make your day to day easier, and close out month end faster!